Dear your team,

 A bit about me

-I'm a frontend engineer with six years of experience, no CS degree, and a background that goes through nursing, paralegal work, and a photo lab before landing in tech.
+I'm a senior software engineer with six years of experience, no CS degree, and a background that goes through nursing, paralegal work, and a photo lab before landing in tech.
 I started with a bootcamp in 2020 and spent four years at Booz Allen Hamilton before going independent.
 I think like a designer and build like an engineer.

 Things I've leveled up teams on